Enhanced Generative Model Evaluation with Clipped Density and Coverage: Discussion and Conclusion

-\paragraph{Acknowledgments}
+\subsubsection{Acknowledgments}

 This work benefited from state aid managed by the Agence Nationale de la Recherche under the France 2030 programme, reference ANR-22-PESN-0012 and from the European Union’s Horizon 2020 Research Infrastructures Grant EBRAIN-Health 101058516.
+This work was performed using HPC resources from GENCI-IDRIS (Grant 2024-AD011014887R1).